Sarinha2204/eld/ex/headcount.md

             )
         )
     )  AS [gestor_direto_cod]

-The code provided is a script written in QlikViews scripting language for data transformation and manipulation.
-Here is a breakdown of what the code is doing:
 ,IF(situacao_cod = 'A' and headcount_flag_new = 'TRUE' and Num( (Date#([load_date], 'DD.MM.YYYY') - Date#([data_admissao], 'DD.MM.YYYY')) , '#,##') > 1, 'TRUE', 'FALSE') 	as disponivel_flag
 ,If(headcount_flag_new = 'TRUE','Ativo','Inativo')																															as headcount_status
 // ,if(previous(pessoa_new) = pessoa_new